hightechu/hightechu-spring2019/week2/README.md

 ## Learning Outcomes

-* Become familiar with Group Members
+* Become familiar with group members
 * Become familiar with GitHub project/issues
-* Learn about Wireraming
+* Learn about Wireframing
 * Learn about User Stories
 * Learn about Balsamiq